What is the economic benefit to Australia of business events?

 A "showcase opportunity": Business events provide an opportunity for the hosting country to showcase its infrastructure, innovation and quality of service.
 To the meeting organiser, suitability of the venue is a top priority and success will largely depend on the facilities and attraction of the location.
 Success of one event often leads to testimonials and word of mouth publicity within the market and more international events as a result.

-Regional dispersal: The NBES found 46% of international delegates surveyed took a pre or post event trip, and 25.7% brought accompanying persons.
+Regional dispersal: almost half of international delegates take a pre or post event trip, and a quarter are known to bring accompanying persons.
 Dispersal throughout the country also occurs with satellite meetings, study tours, pre and post courses, in locations other than the main event destination.
 Cairns is a leading example of the potential of second tier regional centres to attract international events.
 The 2005 ICCA statistics show Cairns in 3rd position in Australia after Sydney and Melbourne.